• Skip to primary navigation

 Principal Researcher

-Marcelo earned his doctoral degree from the University of Sao Paulo in Brazil by 2012 in the area of structural integrity and fracture mechanics after serving in the Ecuadorian Navy as an officer for 15 years.
-Before joining the department of Ocean Engineering at Texas A&M University in Galveston (TAMUG), Marcelo spent five years as a researcher in the Impact and Crashworthiness Laboratory at the Massachusetts Institute of Technology (MIT) in Cambridge, where he got involved with industry-driven research projects, specifically, focused on damage and material modeling of Oil & Gas (O&G) infrastructure that includes pipeline networks, risers, and subsea systems.
-Since he joined TAMUG his research interests have slightly been expanded toward emerging fields such as sensing corrosion technologies and combinatorial alloy design encompassing with state-of-the-art material characterization techniques such as EBSD, EDS, SEM, XRD, XPS, as well as electrochemical analysis techniques for probing new materials.
+Marcelo earned his doctoral degree in structural integrity and fracture mechanics from the University of São Paulo, Brazil, in 2012, after serving 15 years as an officer in the Ecuadorian Navy.
+Before joining the Department of Ocean Engineering at Texas A&M University in Galveston (TAMUG), he spent five years as a researcher at the Impact and Crashworthiness Laboratory of the Massachusetts Institute of Technology (MIT) in Cambridge, where he worked on industry-driven projects focused on damage assessment and material modeling of Oil & Gas (O&G) infrastructure, including pipeline networks, risers, and subsea systems.
+Since joining TAMUG, his research interests have expanded to emerging fields such as corrosion sensing technologies and combinatorial alloy design, complemented by state-of-the-art material characterization techniques—including EBSD, EDS, SEM, XRD, and XPS—as well as electrochemical methods for probing novel materials.

 Pages